 Service Description User Interface Used to create components and fashion workflows, request processes and manage security and resources, among other things.
 REST-based.
 Workflow Engine Manages workflows-application and component processes.
 Calls the agent responsible for performing the workflow's current plug-in step.
 When the workflow is finished, alerts the notification and inventory services.
-Called b the deploy service.
+Called by the deploy service.
 REST-based.
 Agent Tracks installed agents and routes plug-in commands to affected agents.
 Commands come from plug-in steps.
 Invoked by the workflow service.
 REST-based.
 Work Item Operates in tandem with the approval service; provides approver alerts and enables approvers to accept or reject workflows.
 If a scheduled workflow remains unapproved at run-time, the job fails automatically.
 REST-based.
 Plug-in Manager Serena Release Automation can interact with virtually any system through its extensible plug-in system; plug-ins provide functions by breaking-down tool features into automated steps.
 Plug-ins can be configured at design- and run-time.
-When a plug-in step executes, the controlling agent invokes its run-time process to execute the step.
+When a plug-in step executes, the controlling agent invokes its run- time process to execute the step.
 When a new component version is available, the agent compares the current component version and downloads and only new or changed artifacts.
 Event The event service is ubiquitous; it alerts other services as various trigger conditions occur.
 Deployment Service Manages deployments.
 When a deployment process is requested, invokes the workflow engine to perform the process.
 Works in tandem with the security service to ensure users have required permissions.
 REST-based.
 Notification Manager Notifies users about the status of deployments; notifications are sent to approvers if the system is configured with an email server and the user has an email address.
 Invoked by the workflow manager.
 REST-based.
-Inventory Manager · · Approval Engine Enables creation of approval-requiring jobs and approver roles.
+Inventory Manager When a workflow finishes, the inventory manager updates affected inventory records.
+Serena Release Automation maintains an inventory of every deployed artifact in every environment, which provides complete visibility across environments.
+REST-type service.
+Approval Engine Enables creation of approval-requiring jobs and approver roles.
 Works in tandem with the work item service to ensure required approvals are made before scheduled jobs.
 REST-based.
 Security Controls what users can do and see; maps to organizational structures by teams, roles, activities, etc. REST-based.
 Calendar Used to schedule processes to being at some future point; works in tandem with the approval and work item services.
 REST-based.
 CodeStation Handles versioning of artifacts; agents invoke it when downloading component versions.
 REST-based.